rmordona/myrepo/cs410/senti_mend/senti_mend.md

 **Sixth**, To  add a book, use the following command:

-    $ ./senti_mend.py -a -t "This is a new  book" -u "IAMAuthor" -n "Everything you want to see"
+    $ python senti_mend.py -a -t "This is a new  book" -u "IAMAuthor" -n "Everything you want to see"

     New Book Added: